talkdai/dialog/README.md

 ### Environment Variables

 Look at the [`.env.sample`](.env.sample) file to see the environment variables needed to run the project.
-Make sure to add the OpenAI token and paths to the `.csv` and `.toml` files.
+While the `.csv` contains only the knowledge base, the `.toml` contains some llm parameters and prompts, and finally the `.env` contains the OpenAI token, paths and some project parameters.
 We recommend you to [read our documentation](https://dialog.talkd.ai/settings#environment-variables) that discusses configuration.